kartikrajjjj/RUST-JOURNEY/README.md

 Note: I'm a beginner in both **Rust** and **Git/GitHub**.

 This repository is a learning space — so expect work-in-progress code, basic mistakes, and gradual improvements as I grow.

 **Feedback and suggestions are always welcome!**

+---

+## Progress Log

+I'll be adding:

+- Concepts I'm currently learning
+- Code samples for each topic
+- Reflections or key takeaways

+Day 1) -Learnt file and folder structure.
+-Variables
+-Immutability vs. Mutability